 Infinite approval is a smart contract programming practice, giving a smart contract authorization to access unlimited number of tokens from the user’s wallet.

-An instamine occurs when a large quantify of cryptocurrency tokens are brought into existence at once.
+An instamine occurs when a large quantity of cryptocurrency tokens are brought into existence at once.

 Short for Know Your Customer, KYC is a compliance term referred to checks that crypto exchanges and trading platforms must complete to verify the identity of their customers.
 They are imposed by regulators who require identity background checks to deter money laundering and terrorist funding.